A to Z Guide

-When the subject is a collective noun conveying the idea of unity or multitude, the verb is singular.
+When the subject is a collective noun conveying the idea of unity or multitude (e.g., faculty, committee), the verb and pronouns are singular.
 When the subject is a collective noun conveying the idea of plurality, the verb is plural.
-(Chicago 5.131)

 - The committee is meeting on April 1. (unity, singular verb)

-- The English faculty are debating the issue among themselves. (plurality, plural verb)
+- The faculty are attending a conference. (plurality, plural verb)

 Capitalize “college” only when referring to Montgomery College.
-This is an exception to the rule using lowercase for second and other subsequent references.
-The term collegewide remains lowercase, one word in text (no hyphen), except in a headline or title.
+This is an exception to the rule on using lowercase for second and other subsequent references.
+The term collegewide remains lowercase, one word, in text (no hyphen), except in a headline or title.

 - The president will send a collegewide memo.

-In text, use serial comma between the last item in a list, before “and” or “or.”
-(Chicago 6.18)
+In text, use a serial comma (Oxford comma) between the last item in a list (three or more items), before “and” or “or.”

 - Right: A, B, and C